roycewilliams/iana-whois-conf/README.md

 Be nice
 -------

-Be polite - don't run this too often.
+Be polite - don't run this too often (once a month is probably fine).
 TLDs are released or changed infrequently (though more frequently than they used to be!).
 Unfortunately, since at this writing the iana.org web server doesn't send Last-Modified headers, there's no way to be automatically more polite.

 Share.
 Let me know when you notice a significant change.